 What really makes the work stand out is that it does not just cover the era up until the 1920s-1930s settings of Classic and Pulp Cthulhu; it also includes modern-era and present-day Cthulhu cults too.

-In addition to the broad overview of Cthulhu Cults through the ages, the main focus is on five specific cults – namely the Elevated Order of Morpheus (1890s), the Louisiana Swamp Cult of the 1900s which appeared in HP Lovecraft’s story Call of Cthulhu, the 1920s cults Society of the Angelic Ones and the Esoteric Order of Dagon (that latter of which is best known from Lovecraft’s story The Shadow Over Innsmouth) and the modern-day Church of Perfect Science, of which any resemblance to any real-world organisation which is no doubt entirely coincidental.
+In addition to the broad overview of Cthulhu Cults through the ages, the main focus is on five specific cults – namely the Elevated Order of Morpheus (1890s), the Louisiana Swamp Cult of the 1900s which appeared in HP Lovecraft’s story Call of Cthulhu, the 1920s cults Society of the Angelic Ones and the Esoteric Order of Dagon (that latter of which is best known from Lovecraft’s story The Shadow Over Innsmouth) and the modern-day Church of Perfect Science, of which any resemblance to any real-world organisation is no doubt entirely coincidental.
 Wink.
 There’s also sections with new spells, artifacts and monsters as well, mostly related to the new cults and further enhancing the roleplaying opportunities the book provides.

 One of the aspects the book handles particularly well is explaining the why the cults do what they do, and what members get out of being part of it.
 Lovecraft’s stories tended to focus on the “Forbidden Knowledge” and “Unearthly Magick” or “Cosmic Secrets Learned From The Ancient Ones” aspects, which made sense for the cult leaders or scholars-driven-mad-by-what-they-discovered, but never really explained why a bunch of sailors would want to dance around a statue of Cthulhu in the Louisiana swamps.
 Cults of Cthulhu offers those explanations.